SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 From now on, we will no longer create new UniProtKB/TrEMBL records for proteomes identified as redundant.
 </blockquote>

-Personally I would have liked to see this sort of information in the release notes[^4] rather than as an aside stored in an HTML file that I don't tend to open in my terminal!
+Personally I would have liked to see this sort of major announcement (and actually a bit more information on "the *procedure*") in the release notes[^4] rather than as an aside stored in an HTML file that I wouldn't open in my terminal.
 Though it is amusing that the removal of 47 million entries still wasn't enough of a story to make it the "Headline" piece of news for the release!

 Mystery solved.
 At least my BLAST jobs have less to hit against now[^5]?